-This spring, Ledidi underwent a HIPAA compliance examination by a certified public US accounting firm.
+Recently, Ledidi underwent a HIPAA compliance audit carried out by a certified public US accounting firm - Linford & Company LLP.
 The examination resulted in an AICPA AT-C 315 HIPAA compliance attestation report, which confirms that Ledidi complies with the applicable HIPAA compliance criteria.
 The report proves that Ledidi Core is suitable for storing and managing patient data in the US, in compliance with federal laws.

 “This confirmation on meeting the requirements for HIPAA is important to demonstrate to our US customers that Ledidi Core is a safe choice for their needs for data management and analytics of health data,” says Einar Martin Aandahl, CEO of Ledidi.